NAME

 Use Granular Credentials

-Additonal Notes on Logging
+Notes on Logging and Debug Mode

 INCOMPATIBILITIES